szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Some options to choose from:

 - Evasion attempts can critically miss (5%).
 This pairs well with my saving throw overhaul, if you feel that the improved saves vs. breath gives them too much advantage.
+(ON by default)
-- Only single-classed thieves can evade
+- Only single-classed thieves can evade (OFF by default)
-- Multi-classed thieves can evade, but they only manage to make an attempt 50% of the time
+- Multi-classed thieves can evade, but they only manage to make an attempt 50% of the time (ON by default)

 Check preferences and choose your preference.
 Install after all content that adds spells, effects, and tweaks, and definitely after any component that adds IWD Evasion to the game.
 To be extra sure, put it at the end.